-With regards to water supply to the site, UU has advised that the principal water demand would be during the hydraulic fracturing operations.
+The principal water demand would be during the hydraulic fracturing operations.
 During other times, water would be required to support the drilling operation, site cleaning and welfare operations.
 The water demand during hydraulic fracturing operations is anticipated to be approximately 765m3 of water per day (a maximum of one hydraulic fracturing stage will be carried out in a single day).
 This water would be supplied from the United Utilities (UU) potable water network.